 Skip to main content

-While the COVID-19 pandemic, a looming financial crisis, and climate crisis are each proven theories, a recent study gives credence to the old adage of you are what you eat, and if you’re a fan of French fries, that you may be eating poor mental health.Β
+While the COVID-19 pandemic, a looming financial crisis, and climate crisis are each proven theories, a recent study gives credence to the old adage that you are what you eat.
+If you’re a fan of French fries, you may be eating poor mental health.

 The link between fried food and mental health